eagle840/killercoda-labs/Elastic_Beats/step3.md

 https://www.elastic.co/guide/en/beats/filebeat/7.17/index.html

-Is a lightweight shipper for logs and other data files
+Is a lightweight shipper for logs and other data files, it tails logs/files into ES

 `apt install filebeat=7.17.4`{{exec}}